fharr/SimpleDAO/samples/README.md

+/!\ This example dates from an old version of SimpleDAO (before the release of .NET Core).
+It requires Visual Studio to be run and needs to be ported to .NET Core. /!\

 # Unity Example

 This example provides you a simple but concrete use case of SimpleDAO.

 ## Preparation